Eschatologue/CM_wiki/docs/character-creation/feat/feat-fighting-style.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-While you are wearing Light, Medium, or Heavy armor, you gain a +1 bonus to Armour Class.
+While you are wearing Light, Medium, or Heavy armour, you gain a +1 bonus to Armour Class.

 ---